redis-stack/redis-stack/README.md

 Versions for all packages are defined in the config.yaml file, and within a function named *generate_url* for each source type.
 In the case where you need to test a package that has been built to a custom location, set a variable named <module>-url-override in the config file at the top level.
 For example, to override the rejson package location create a variable named *rejson-url-override*.
 In the case of RedisInsight, all packages would derive from *redisinsight-url-override*.

 Do not commit this change to a mainline branch.

+---

+## Signed Binaries

+The following redis-stack builds are currently signed using the Redis GPG key.
+The public key can be downloaded from [here](https://packages.redis.io/gpg).

+1. Debian archives (deb files) - The indivial packages themselves are signed, as is the debian archive respository.
+Repository signing can be found in the [debian tagging  repository](https://github.com/redis-stack/redis-stack-deb).
+Adding the apt repository includes [importing, and validating the GPG key](https://redis.io/docs/stack/get-started/install/linux/).

+2. RedHat packages (rpm files) - The indivial packages themselves are signed.
+Adding the rpm repository includes [importing, and validating the GPG key](https://redis.io/docs/stack/get-started/install/linux/).

+3. All binaries within OSX zip files are code-signed using Redis' code-signing certificates.
+Validation is handled by the operating system.

+4. Tarballs generated by redis-stack, are [GPG signed](https://github.com/redis-stack/redis-stack/pull/314).